 Discover where you should go for your perfect African safari

-An African safari holiday features on most travel bucket lists, but with so many incredible wildlife destinations to choose from, how do you know where to go for the best safari in Africa?
+An African safari vacation features on most travel bucket lists, but with so many incredible wildlife destinations, how do you know where to go for the best safari in Africa?

-Your choice depends on what you’re looking for: a particular species you want to see in the wild, the type of safari holiday you’re interested in (walking, game drives, camping, luxury) and who you’re travelling with, especially if you’re planning on doing a safari with kids or require an accessible safari holiday.
+Your choice depends on what you’re looking for: a particular species you want to see in the wild, the type of safari vacation you’re interested in (walking, game drives, camping, luxury), and who you’re traveling with, especially if you’re planning on doing a safari with kids or want a safari vacation focused on conservation.

-Here, we break down 12 popular places to go for the best safari holidays in Africa by country, with summaries of the kind of holiday you can expect to enjoy there, what to see and do, the best national parks and game reserves to visit, as well as the wildlife watching opportunities there are to enjoy.
+Here, we break down 12 popular places to go for the best safari vacations in Africa by country, with summaries of the kind of vacation you can expect to enjoy there, what to see and do, the best national parks and game reserves to visit, and the wildlife watching opportunities available.

 Botswana Safaris